-In order that a student may come to understand better the interweaving relationships between various fields of knowledge it is required that he plan, with his adviser, programs by means of which such relationships may be effectively realized.
+In order that a student may come to understand better the interweaving relationships between various fields of knowledge, it is required that he plan, with his adviser, programs by means of which such relationships may be effectively realized.

-Not later than the beginning of his junior year each student remaining in Letters and Science must have selected the area of his major study.
+Not later than the beginning of his junior year each student remaining in Letters and Science must have selected the area of his major study as discussed in the section, "Major Study."
 At that time and thereafter, the chairman of the student's major department will assign an adviser who will assist the student and sign his program of studies.